”We look at the world through eyes of ancient mud.”

 Sculpture is a means of narrative melding context with form.
 Distinctly figurative works contain both endogenous and exterior depictions, while those that lean towards pure abstraction are more philosophical.
 Music, dance and intangible expression through tangible form make up the core of the work.

 Construction is a hands-on, visceral process.
 The clay and the techniques are chosen to generate active, expressive intensity that can be reflected through the permanent, finished artwork, locking the moment-to-moment inspiration and emotional engagement into the clay itself.
 Daniel Joseph Buck

 For an overview of the work click here.

 The Sculptures are made from a range of top-quality clays that have a deep, rich colour and out-standing durability.
 The pieces will last through all weathers for centuries.
 They can be securely installed.
-They can be cleaned with harsh chemicals if necessary.

 New Sculptures and commissions take a minimum of 10 weeks to complete.